 Admission Test Optional Policy and FAQs

-As part of a growing national trend, Bridgewater State University is now allowing prospective First-Year applicants for the Fall of 2017 to choose whether or not to submit standardized test scores (SAT/ACT) to be considered in the admission process.
+As part of a growing national trend, Bridgewater State University is now allowing prospective First-Year applicants to choose whether or not to submit standardized test scores (SAT/ACT) to be considered in the admission process.

 Regardless of whether or not scores are submitted, the high school transcript remains the most important factor in the admission process.
 Even before becoming test optional, a strong high school record would trump low SAT/ACT scores allowing us to admit what we determined to be qualified students.